Mirosław Chojecki: Life and career

 In March 1980 he was detained, and then went on a hunger strike which ended up lasting 33 days.
 In May of that year, the parson of St. Christopher's Church in Podkowa Leśna led another hunger strike to protest Chojecki's and others political imprisonment.
 This protest was joined by more than twenty members of the democratic anti-communist opposition, including Jacek Kuroń, Bronisław Wildstein, Aleksander Hall, Jan Józef Lipski as well the Hungarian oppositionist and publisher Tibor Pákh.
 After a trial Chojecki was sentenced to one and a half years imprisonment with a conditional suspension.

 In August 1980 he organized the printing of publications of the "second circuit" (as underground press was known in Poland at the time).
 He was re-arrested but was released after the signing of the Gdańsk Agreement between the communist government and striking workers of Gdańsk, which led to the creation of the Solidarity Trade Union.
 Chojecki was restored to his job at the Institute for Nuclear Research as well.
 In the same year he became a member of "Solidarity".

-In October 1981 he went abroad and was in France when the imposition of martial law in Poland by the government of General Wojciech Jaruzelski occurred.
+In October 1981 he went abroad and was in France when the government of General Wojciech Jaruzelski imposed martial law in Poland.
 He remained in exile in Paris and published a monthly "Kontakt", produced films on modern Polish history, and organized support for the underground in Poland, including the provision of media equipment and other hardware.
 He continued to collaborate with Jerzy Giedroyc during this period.

 Chojecki returned to Poland in 1990.
 He co-founded the first commercial television station NTW ("Nowa Telewizja Warszawa", New Television Warsaw), started a film group "Kontakt" and served as adviser to the minister of culture.

-In 2004, Mirosław Chojecki initiated and as director leads the Warsaw-based Jewish Motifs International Film Festival.
+In 2004, Mirosław Chojecki initiated and as director led the Warsaw-based Jewish Motifs International Film Festival.